DetlevCM/chemical-kinetics-solver/Readme.txt

 available as "public domain" code.
 Two sources are for example the LLNL website and netlib.

-The code was developed using Eclipse CDT using the included builder - if you would like to build the code yourself, you will require a copy of GCC (Linux) or MinGW/TDM-GCC (Win) with Eclipse CDT.
+The code was originally developed using Eclipse CDT using the included builder.

-The included binary in the release folder should work on most 64Bit PCs, however a speedup can be achieved by compiling the code for the employed architecture with -march=native.
-Where the supplied binary does not work, it is recommended to compile it from source.
+It used to compile on both Windows and Linux.
+With the inclusion of odepack, only Linux is officially supported.
+(It is easier.)
+However, you are free to build the code under Windows too, which may be possible if you built the odepack archive with static links.

+To build the code, both a C++ compiler and a Fortran compiler are required.
+C++11 needs to be supported as a minimum required.